brendalong/react-getting-started-notes/react-notes.md

 * Only keep values in state that you are using in the render().
 For example, new Date() delivers many more properties that hours, minutes, seconds - but those are the only ones to keep.
 Extra values/calculations cause unnecessary rendering and wasteful CPU cycles.

-## Seven - Lifecycle Hooks - Updating timeline app with api call.
+## SEVEN - Lifecycle Hooks - Updating timeline app with api call.
 * Components loading is not instant.
 Takes a moment.
 Need hooks.
 * `componentWillMount()` - called just before the component is due to be mounted on the page.
 * `componentDidMount()` - called just after the component has been mounted.